cbcrg/tcoffee/docs/tcoffee_manual.rst

-Colouring/Editing Residues in an Alignment
+Colouring/Editing residues in an alignment
 ==========================================
 Coloring specific types of residues
 -----------------------------------